ThomasCaud/binero-solver/README.md

 - You only have to update the "Main" class with the grid you would like to solve.
 Set "-1" for empty cell.
 - Two ways of displaying are available: through console of through JFrame.
 See the `DisplayStrategy` interface.
 - To solve another Game, you only have to extend the abstract class `GridValidator`.
 The solver will manage the rest.
+- To sum-up: the solver needs to know the game name (see `GameName` enumeration), the board inputs, and the displayStrategy. **That's all**.

 ## Sudoku